 What is a Psychiatrist?
 What is the difference between a Psychiatrist and a Psychologist?

-What is a Psychiatric Nurse Practitioner (NP)?
+What is a Psychiatric Nurse Practitioner (“Psych NP”)?

-What is a Child and Adolescent Psychiatrist?
+What is a Child and Adolescent Psychiatrist (“CAP”)?

-Philadelphia area Psychiatrists and general practitioners (internal medicine physicians and family doctors) have the same four years of medical school and similar internships.
+Psychiatrists and general practitioners (internal medicine physicians and family doctors) have the same four years of medical school and similar internships.
 However, Psychiatrists have three additional years dedicated to Psychiatric evaluations and treatment and this provides them with expertise in mental health that other physicians do not have.
 For example, a general practitioner can prescribe medication for elevated cholesterol or blood pressure, but some patients may benefit from having the additional expertise of a cardiologist.

 How Can I Find a Psychiatrist or Psychiatric Nurse Practitioner Near Me?

-Whether you live in Philadelphia, Cherry Hill or on The Main Line, finding a Psychiatrist or Psychiatric Nurse Practitioner that best fits your specific needs can seem overwhelming.
+Whether you live in Philadelphia, Pittsburgh, Manhattan, or on The Main Line, finding a Psychiatrist or Psychiatric Nurse Practitioner that best fits your specific needs can seem overwhelming.
 However, it’s no different than finding a specialist in any other area of medicine.
-Talk to your doctor about Psychiatrists that they recommend, call the departments of Psychiatry at local hospitals or teaching institutions, call your insurance carrier and ask about providers near you that accept your insurance plan, or search the Internet for Psychiatrists in Philadelphia directly.
+Talk to your doctor about Psychiatrists that they recommend, call the departments of Psychiatry at local hospitals or teaching institutions, call your insurance carrier and ask about providers near you that accept your insurance plan, or search the Internet for Psychiatrists in Philadelphia, Pittsburgh or your hometown directly.
 Specify in search engines what you are looking for (and where).
-For example, searching “find Psychiatrists” may give you a list of Psychiatrists throughout the United States, while searching with phrases like “Psychiatrists in Philadelphia,” “find a Psychiatrist near me” or “Best Psychiatrist on the main line” will direct you to mental health providers within the Philadelphia community.
 Search engines like “Psychology Today” can allow you to filter searches based on insurances accepted or areas of Psychiatric expertise.
-If you have family or friends who have seen Philadelphia psychiatrists or nurse practitioners it may be reasonable to ask if they would recommend (or not recommend) a certain doctor or Psychiatrist in the area.
+If you have family or friends who have seen a local psychiatrist or psychiatric nurse practitioners it may be reasonable to ask if they would recommend (or not recommend) a certain doctor or Psychiatrist in the area.
 See the “Resources” tab or “Contact” or staff for our referral list, for additional information on finding a psychiatrist.

-Call to discuss: 267-358-6155 x 1
+Call to Schedule: 267-358-6155 x 1

 Scheduling@RittenhousePA.com